Ph.D. in Educational Statistics and Research Methods

 The deadline for all applications is December 15 for study beginning the following Fall term.
 In general, it is not possible to take required core courses before becoming admitted.
 The required core courses are generally restricted to students already admitted into the program.

 Our full-time PhD in ESRM students receive guaranteed financial support for four years through a variety of sources, including assistantships and tuition scholarships.
 Students with assistantships receive 100% tuition scholarship and a 9-month stipend, plus health insurance.
 Merit-based supplemental funding is available.
+For more information about this financial support, visit For more information about this financial support, visit CEHD’s graduate tuition page.

 Graduate student assistants work 20 hours a week, engaged closely with their faculty mentors in research and teaching activities.
 Prospective students can learn more about PhD assistantship experiences through our PhD student spotlights and our PhD student directory.